 If you are looking for where to stay in Porec, we have exciting news to share with you- we've got our own villa in Porec.
-If you are looking for a villa in Porec, please consider staying at our place.
 It is a 3-bedroom, 3-bathroom secluded villa with a 1000 m2 of landscaped garden, and 30 m2 swimming pool.